sara-montanari/sexyPowerplant/background/powerplantHistory.md

 Cannot do if versions are not committed, they will be lost wiht checkout

 After checkout to another version, commit to save it as the latest committed version

+### list filt to ignore, i.e. not to add to the repo
+nano .gitignore
+list files to ignore here, can use wildcards usually you want to ignore data files, such as csv or fastq